People On Twitter Noticed This Super-Annoying Thing About Hotels & We Can Relate

 If you remodeled a hotel in 2017 and didn't put a single extra plug by the nightstand, we need to talk.— ????Hank???? (@hankgreen) October 9, 2017

-The above tweet has over 10,000 likes — looks like it resonated with a lot of travelers.
+The above tweet has over 10,000 likes — looks like it resonated with a lot of travellers.

 this is such a specific tweet yet i still relate https://t.co/H046uT9SsE— keags! (@keagenjoelle) October 9, 2017